 I especially love quick breads like this because they involve no yeast or kneading.
 Hence the “quick” in quick bread.
 You throw this together and get it in the oven inside of 20 minutes.

-I made this Persimmon Gingerbread the night before I wanted to serve it — I left it covered lightly with foil overnight, and it was ideal the next morning.
+Yes!
+I made this Persimmon Bread the night before I wanted to serve it.
+I left it covered lightly with foil overnight, and it was ideal the next morning.

-Christmas is in just 5 days, after all.
 This is one of my favorite persimmon recipes so I hope you’ll try it to share with your family and friends.
-Maybe even make an extra loaf or two for last minute gifts.
+Maybe even make an extra loaf or two for gifts.

 Enjoy every slice.